f5devcentral/access-labs/class3/module4/lab01.rst

 |image20|
 |image22|

-Lab 1.4 - Test Course-Grained Access
+Section 1.4 - Test Course-Grained Access
 ========================================

 In this section, you will sample API requests to the new created api.acme.com virtual server to test functionality